luisspuerto/R-Proj-Template/README.md

 ## Contributing, cloning or forking this template

 Please fell free to comment or even contribute to this project in anyway you want to this template, this is just a beginning and I want to make as useful as possible to anyone.

+I've included a CONTRIBUTING document in this template project, as well a contributing document template.

 ### Prerequisites